loading

 Benefits of Allogenic Stem Cell Therapy for Rheumatoid Arthritis:

-• Stem cells can suppress the abnormal immune response, reducing inflammation and preventing further damage to the joints.
+Stem cells can reduce the abnormal immune reaction, reducing inflammation and continuing damage to the joints.

-• Stem cells can regenerate cartilage and other joint tissues, potentially reversing some of the damage caused by RA.
-This can help improve joint function and mobility.
+Stem cells can regenerate cartilage along with the other joint tissues that could possibly restore some of the damage from RA.
+This helps in improving the joint function and mobility.

 4. Improved Quality of Life: